n0m4official/AetherSec/README.md

 > “We get our hands dirty so others stay clean.”

 NOTE:
-This is currently a work in progress, this is NON-FUNCTIONAL as of July 29, 2025.
+This is currently a work in progress, this is still in active development and may have bugs or security exploits, use at own risk.

 ---